 Urges Albania to review its legislation in order to make proceedings ex officio possible in all cases of alleged sexual abuse in the circle of trust and to enable the proceedings to continue even though a complaint made is to be withdrawn;

-Invites the Parties who have not provided information of their national situation, to examine their situation in the light of the foregoing considerations, and urges them, where, appropriate to bring it into line with the requirements of the Convention.
+Invites the Parties who have not provided information of their national situation, to examine their situation in the light of the foregoing considerations, and urges them, where appropriate, to bring it into line with the requirements of the Convention.

 III.8 Article 36§2: Necessary legislative or other measures to ensure, according to the rules provided by internal law, that: a. the judge may order the hearing to take place without the presence of the public; b. the victim may be heard in the courtroom without being present, notably through the use of appropriate communication technologies